Programmable Complex Waveform Generator Model 259

 What fascinates me about this Double Oscillator is how immensely "straight forward" it is.
 It raises no questions, has clear playing fields (top sawtooth / bottom rectangle), allows cross modulation and sounds just like the "VCO for the island".

 The "Harmonic Oscillator Model 262v" (left) is an additional oscillator with 10 Partial Tones.
 Apart from the single Outs of the Partial Tones, it (of course) also has a mix output for all Partial Tones.
 At least Saw, Tri, Square and Pulse have dedicated outputs.
 The Volume of the Partials can be controlled with the sliders or via CV Inputs (black).

 Since Mark Verbos now has a well-known Eurorack series, in which there is also a Harmonic Oscillator, many will ask where the differences lie.
-The two more controllers are obvious on the 262v.
-They are not just two knobs - they are two important overtones that extend the harmonic spectrum considerably, because they go beyond the octave (and thus over the "triad characteristic).
+Obvious are the two additional sliders on the 262v.
+They are not just two sliders: they are two important overtones that extend the harmonic spectrum considerably, because they go beyond the octave (and thus over the "triad characteristic).

 The 262v is better controllable (the Eurorack module is somewhat obscure) and the Euro VCO is based on the Model 258 Oscillator, while the 262v is based on the Model 259 Oscillator.
 Well - and Euro is 12V.